ellioseven/grav-plugin-view/README.md

 ## Features

-* Override parameters from referencing page.
+* Pass parameters to a collection for complete control.
 * Assign any template to any view.
 * Add views to modular pages, allowing you to manage, order, etc.